 All of this will seriously hamper the UK in preparing itself for the post-Brexit period as we would be dealing with negotiations on topics that are already covered by existing EU agreements that fall, moreover, largely under the EU's exclusive competences.
-In most cases the UK will simply be pre-empted to negotiate (let alone to conclude) an international agreement and it will not be able to win any time by already starting international negotiations during the withdrawal talks with the EU.36 Indeed, checking out does not imply that the UK is immediately free to go its own way.37
+In most cases the UK will simply be pre-empted from negotiating (let alone concluding) an international agreement, and will not be able to win any time by already starting formal international negotiations during the withdrawal talks with the EU.38 Indeed, checking out does not imply that the UK is immediately free to go its own way.39

-2.3 Informal negotiations?
+2.3 What are negotiations?